meteor/meteor/content/routing.md

 Now we understand how to define routes and access information about the current route, we are in a position to do what you usually want to do when a user accesses a route---render a user interface to the screen that represents it.

 *In this section, we'll discuss how to render routes using Blaze as the UI engine.
-If you are building your app with React or Angular, you will end up with similar concepts but the code will not be exactly the same.*
+If you are building your app with React or Angular, you will end up with similar concepts but the code will be a bit different.*

 When using Flow Router, the simplest way to display different views on the page for different URLs is to use the complementary Blaze Layout package.
 First, make sure you have the Blaze Layout package installed: